Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 ## Some Examples

- -> the program output would be in italic
+ -> the program output would be in quotations

+ (1)
- (1) : example1 2 = if 42 else 17 endif ;
+      : example1 2 = if 42 else 17 endif ;
- *defined a function named example1 that would insert 2, compare 2 with the former top element; if equal then insert 42; if not then insert 17*
+      "defined a function named example1 that would insert 2, compare 2 with the former top element; if equal then insert 42; if not then       insert 17"

        2 3 2 example1
- *2 3 42*
+       "2 3 42"

+ (2)
- (2) : fac 1 begin over 0 > while over * swap 1 - swap repeat nip ;
+      : fac 1 begin over 0 > while over * swap 1 - swap repeat nip ;
       *defined a function named fac that applies the commands 1 begin over 0 > whle over * swap 1 - swap repeat nip, which contains a           while loop;

        5 fac 42 120 - +
- *42*
+       "42"

+ (3)
- (3)  : if_call if 6 else 5 endif ;
+      : if_call if 6 else 5 endif ;
       : ifcall 6 0 1 < if 0 1 < if_call 0 1 > if_call * else 2 endif + 6 + . ;
-      *defined two functions if_call and ifcall; ifcall is defined by if_call; ifcall has nesting if statements*
+      "defined two functions if_call and ifcall; ifcall is defined by if_call; ifcall has nesting if statements"

       ifcall
-      *42*
+      "42"

+ (4)
- (4) : loop1 5 8 * 2 - 5 begin 1 - dup while swap 1 + dup . swap repeat . ;
+     : loop1 5 8 * 2 - 5 begin 1 - dup while swap 1 + dup . swap repeat . ;
-     *defined a function named loop1 that applies this loop when being called* : loopnest 2 3 begin = while loop1 repeat . ;
+     "defined a function named loop1 that applies this loop when being called" : loopnest 2 3 begin = while loop1 repeat . ;
-     *defined a function named loopnest with nesting loops*
+     "defined a function named loopnest with nesting loops"

      loop1
-       *42*
+     "42"

      loopnest
-       *42*
+     "42"